bashrc2/LKMPG/4.15.2/LKMPG-4.15.2.rst

 a few milliseconds to run and so won't noticably slow anything down from the user's point of view.

-The example here is *"irq safe"* in that if interrupts happen during the lock then they won't be forgotten and will activate when the unlock happens, using the *flags* variable to retain their state.
+The example here is /"irq safe"/ in that if interrupts happen during the lock then they won't be forgotten and will activate when the unlock happens, using the *flags* variable to retain their state.